 |---|---|---|

-| Valley of the Kings | Rules can vary by tomb and ticket type. | Ask before shooting and avoid flash completely. |
+| Valley of the Kings | Rules can vary by tomb and ticket type. | Ask before shooting and never use flash. |

 | Tomb of Tutankhamun | Special rules may apply because of popularity and sensitivity. | Confirm current rules at the site before entering. |

-| Valley of the Queens | Some tombs have very strict preservation controls. | Respect no-photo signs and keep visits calm. |
+| Valley of the Queens | Some tombs have very strict preservation controls. | Respect no-photo signs and keep visits calm and short. |

-| Small decorated tombs | Limited space and delicate painted scenes. | Move carefully and avoid delaying other visitors. |
+| Small decorated tombs | Limited space and delicate painted scenes. | Move carefully, do not touch walls, and avoid delaying other visitors. |

 Important Rule

-Smartphones, Cameras, Tripods and Professional Equipment
+Smartphones, Cameras, Tripods, Drones and Professional Equipment

 Smartphones

-DSLR Cameras
+DSLR & Mirrorless Cameras

-Video
+Video Recording

-Tripods
+Tripods & Stabilizers

-External Lights
+External Lighting

 Drones

-Why Flash Photography Is Usually Prohibited
+No Flash Photography in Egypt: Why It Is Usually Prohibited

 | No-flash alternative | Why it helps |